-One of the new features of ArcGIS 10 is the ability to “time-enable” your data in ArcMap.
+One of the features of ArcGIS 10.x is the ability to “time-enable” your data in ArcMap.
 Visualizing how data changes over time provides opportunities for powerful, more in-depth analysis.
-Using ArcGIS 9.3, you can visualize temporal change by creating an animation.
+If you’re using ArcGIS 9.3, you can visualize temporal change by creating an animation.
 You can still create animations at version 10, but there’s an easy alternative as well.

-The example below shows how to use the new tools to visualize piracy-related incidents that occurred between March, 2007 and February, 2009 in and around the Gulf of Aden.
+The example below shows how to use visualize piracy-related incidents that occurred between March, 2007 and February, 2009 in and around the Gulf of Aden.

 The map document shown on the right includes the World Topographic Map basemap from ArcGIS Online for geographic context, and an Incidents point layer that represents locations where pirate attacks occurred.
 The Incidents data is a set of Anti-Shipping Activity Messages that was downloaded as a shapefile from the National Geospatial-Intelligence Agency (NGA) Maritime Safety Information portal and loaded into a file geodatabase feature class.

 The points on the map reveal the number of attacks that occurred during the time period, and you can see the incident distribution.
 By time-enabling the incidents, however, you can visualize the progression of the attacks and find out whether there were “clusters within the cluster.”

 The Incidents layer contains a DateOfOcc attribute, which stores the date (mmddyyyy) that each attack occurred.
 In order to time-enable a layer, you must have one (or more) fields that stores time data (such as dates).
 A best practice is to store time data in a date field, but numeric or text fields will also work.